oskar11/COVID19-by-nation-webapp/README.md

 <Br/>
 <Br/>
 <Br/>
-As of April 2024, this project no longer supports real-time reports from the CDC API as most health authorities no longer report COVID-19 data, the web app demo is now only displaying historical data.
+*NOTE: As of April 2024, this project no longer supports real-time reports from the CDC API as most health authorities no longer report COVID-19 data, the web app demo is now only displaying historical data.*
 <Br/>
 <Br/>
 <Br/>